Real projective groups are formal: Fields whose absolute Galois group is real projective and Scheiderer's theorem on their Galois cohomology

-\begin{rem}Therefore the Hopkins-Wickelgren formality conjecture for the class of fields of virtual cohomological dimension $\leq 1$ is the same as for the class of pseudo real closed fields, and it is a purely group-theoretical problem for the class of real projective profinite groups. \end{rem}
+\begin{rem} Therefore, the Hopkins--Wickelgren formality conjecture for the class of fields of virtual cohomological dimension $\leq 1$ is the same as for the class of pseudo real closed fields, and it is a purely group-theoretical problem for the class of real projective profinite groups. \end{rem}